rccc7/fbclone2/README.md

     npm install @heroicons/react
     ```
 12. Install next-auth:

     npm install --save next-auth

     Files which must be edited in order to adapt the session:
         pages/_app.js
         pages/index.js
-        components/Login.js -->This is actually the file in which we call the sigIn from next-auth
+        components/Login.js ->This is actually the file in which we call the sigIn from next-auth
-        env.local --> Here, is where we store the sensitive data: The client Id and the Secret obtained from either google or facebook
+        env.local -> Here, is where we store the sensitive data: The client Id and the Secret obtained from either google or facebook
 13. Add firebase extension:
     ```bash
     npm i firebase
     ```

 Remember, in order to enable upload images to firebase storage, we must go to the rules section and enable in the same way as we enable the access to the firestore database.

 14. Install react-firebase-hooks